kezza2k7/estopiadevelopments/Discord Bots/custom.md

 ## What we will not do

-There is nothing in general that we won't do unless it breaks our [TOS](/terms.md).
+There is nothing in general that we won't try to do unless it breaks our [TOS](/terms.md).

 ## The Process